 What is the Cinema Club?

 The Cinema Club is the nation's premier sneak preview film society.
-On select Sunday mornings in eight different cities this winter/spring, Cinema Club members will preview and discuss the best new American independent and foreign films in distribution.
+On select Sunday mornings in eight different cities this fall, Cinema Club members will preview and discuss the best new American independent and foreign films in distribution.
 Always a secret until the day of the screening, our movies are shown before their local commercial release, letting our members view and respond to them with true surprise and spontaneity.

 After each screening, our distinguished moderators – local film experts, professors and critics – lead a forty-five minute discussion with club members directly in the theater.
 At many of our showings, our moderators are joined in discussion by fellow film scholars, esteemed film critics and occasionally filmmakers themselves.